 Are agreements reached during the Resolution Session binding?

-If the parties write up an agreement and sign it, either side has a three-day grace period in which to rescind.
-After three days, the Resolution agreement is considered binding, which means it can be enforced as any other contract.
+If the parties reach a resolution at the Resolution Session, they must execute a legally binding agreement that is signed by both the parent and a representative of the district who has authority to bind the district.
+However, either side has a three-business day grace period in which to rescind the agreement.
+After three days, the Resolution agreement is considered binding, which means that it can be enforced as any other contract in a court of competent jurisdiction.

 If you resolve all the issues in dispute, the party who filed the Hearing Request should write a letter to the Hearing Officer withdrawing the Hearing Request (a withdrawal automatically closes the BSEA case).
 Note that it is also possible to reach an agreement on some issues but proceed to a Hearing on others.